 Bad stomach pain?
 Nausea?
 Abdominal swelling?
 Though most people brush these symptoms off as a bad stomach ache, they can also be the symptoms of appendicitis, which should be taken seriously.

-Shawn Stevenson, DO is board-certified by the American Board of Surgery and has extensive experience performing safe and accurate appendectomies.
+If you think you may have appendicitis, don’t hesitate to see a specialist.
+Luckily for patients in the Phoenix area, the team at Dignity Health Medical Group is here to help.
+General surgeons Shawn Stevenson, DO, Van Leavitt, DO, and Gregory Robertson, MD are board-certified by the American Board of Surgery and have extensive experience performing safe and accurate appendectomies.
 If you’re experiencing symptoms of appendicitis in the Phoenix area, don’t hesitate to schedule an appointment with us.

 What Causes Appendicitis?